mdsufz/OrtSuite/README.md

-## download_kos
+## Ortholog Reaction-Assosiation database (ORAdb)

-Download all the sequences associated with the KO (KEGG Orthology) group to a FASTA file.
+The generation of a user-defined ortholog reaction-association database starts with the download of all the sequences associated with the KO (KEGG Orthology) group to a FASTA file.

 The input can be: